 Emily is an International Service Program Coordinator with The Center for Victims of Torture where she works with the Ethiopia and Partners in Trauma Healing projects.
 She has a background in International Relations specializing in the Middle East.
 Emily has volunteered with MINN since 2013 on the Networking and Programming Committees and joined the Board in 2018.

-Alyce Eaton is a data-driven professional currently studying in the Master of Human Rights program at the Humphrey School of Public Affairs.
-Alyce previously worked in the Research Department of the Center for Victims of Torture, and volunteered on the Summit Evaluation Committee for three years before joining MINN’s board.
+Alyce Eaton is an Evaluator I at Professional Data Analysts.
+Her previous experience includes working in the Research Department at the Center for Victims of Torture and completing her Master's degree in Human Rights with a capstone project in Nepal.
+Alyce volunteered on the Summit Evaluation Committee for three years before joining MINN’s board.

 KaYing has spent a decade working across the globe in evaluation, philanthropy, and youth development.
 She currently conducts international research and evaluation for Collaborative Crop Research Program and is working towards a doctorate in Evaluation Studies.
 KaYing and her family came to the United States in 1985 as refugees.